liquidCS/Pixeldrainer/README.md

 # Pixeldrainer

-A tool to let you download and directively upload to pixeldrain without writing to disk.
+A tool that let you download and directively upload to pixeldrain without writing to disk.

 ## USAGE AND OPTIONS
 ```